microsoft/TypeScript/doc/spec.md

 During type argument inference in a function call (section [4.12.2](#4.12.2)) it is in certain circumstances necessary to instantiate a generic call signature of an argument expression in the context of a non-generic call signature of a parameter such that further inferences can be made.
 A generic call signature *A* is ***instantiated in the context of*** non-generic call signature *B* as follows:

-* Using the process described in [3.8.6](#3.8.6), inferences for *A*’s type parameters are made from each parameter type in *B* to the corresponding parameter type in *A* for those parameter positions that are present in both signatures, where rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.
+* Using the process described in [3.8.6](#3.8.6), inferences for *A*'s type parameters are made from each parameter type in *B* to the corresponding parameter type in *A* for those parameter positions that are present in both signatures, where rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.
 * The inferred type argument for each type parameter is the union type of the set of inferences made for that type parameter.
 However, if the union type does not satisfy the constraint of the type parameter, the inferred type argument is instead the constraint.

 ### <a name="3.8.6"/>3.8.6 Type Inference